fairwaves/um-docs/markdown/Software configuration manual.markdown

 A subscriber can be added to the network in 3 ways:

-1. Directly insert into SQL database
+1. Inserted directly into SQL database.

-2. Automatically, during the first connection: system automatically assign number, contained (IMSI, TMSI, Extension number, ID (internal identifier)
+2. Automatically, during the first connection, system automatically assigns a number, containing (IMSI, TMSI, Extension number, ID (internal identifier).

-3. Semi- automatically from the Virtual Tele Type (VTY)
+3. Semi- automatically from the Virtual Tele Type (VTY).

 Subscribers are stored in /etc/osmocom/hlr.sqlite3, which is an SQLite database file.
 The easiest way to add, assign, and change subscriber’s properties is semi-automatically through VTY.